 - They were lured to the house with cigarettes and food, police say

-- Three of the four "came out on a stretcher," a witness says
+- Three of the four "came out on a stretcher"

-The grandson of the owner of a Houston house where four malnourished men were found has been charged with two felony counts in the case, police said Saturday.
+The grandson of the owner of a house in Houston where four malnourished men were found Friday has been charged with two felony counts in the case, police said Saturday.

 Jones is the grandson of Essie Mae Scranton, who owns the modest single-story home on Whitecastle Lane, police said.

-The men told police they had been held captive in the garage, Silva said.
-They were discovered Friday.
+The men told police they had been held captive in the garage, according to the spokeswoman.

 Police were investigating whether the men had been forced to hand over their government aid, including disability, Social Security and veterans' checks.